Volunteering for a year on the farm

 The project provides an opportunity to live for one year in a mindfulness practice centre, to learn how to apply mindfulness to work, and to build a group of happy farmers, capable of working in harmony with each other and the environment to provide healthy locally grown food for the community.

+At the start of the year in January, the work on the farm consists mainly in planning and group building.
 The bulk of the work will begin in March when we begin seeding.
 Our work includes a wide variety of tasks.
 The main duties of the farm include planning, seeding, bed preparation, transplanting, weeding, harvesting, machine maintenance and mowing.
 During the year we will also facilitate groups of adults visiting and working on the farm.

 We endeavour to apply the principles of mindful working on the farm, nourishing seeds of joy and happiness, building sisterhood and transforming suffering.
 We use the breath to anchor ourselves in the present moment, stopping to listen to the bell at times throughout the day and having regular team sharings.
 Each session normally begins with a 5-minute sitting meditation and a brief group check-in.